Samuel, 49ers' veteran WRs prank rookies with huge dinner bill

 Deebo Samuel and the 49ers' veteran wide receivers pulled a fast one on their rookie counterparts.

-In a clip posted to rookie receiver Isaiah Winstead's Instagram story, Samuel is seen holding a bill from a dinner at a restaurant in Las Vegas that amounts to $15,134.30.
+In a clip posted to rookie receiver Isaiah Winstead's Instagram story, Samuel is seen holding a bill from a dinner at a Las Vegas restaurant that amounts to $15,134.30.

-At first, the staggering bill appeared to be from a rookie-funded wide receiver dinner, but Samuel later clarified that it was a prank to scare the 49ers' youngsters and the real cost was $2,500.
+The staggering bill appears to be from a rookie-funded wide receiver dinner, but Samuel later clarified it was a prank to scare the 49ers' youngsters and the real cost was $2,500.

 Lol was prank 😂😂 wouldn’t do our two rook wideouts like that funny to see how scared they got though.